-Our Space Science Engineering Foundation ascribes to Jean Piaget’s theory of learning and development.
+Our Space Science Engineering & Environmental Foundation ascribes to Jean Piaget’s theory of learning and development.
 Simply put, humans create knowledge and give meaning to that knowledge through an educational process of experiencing and interacting.

 Our aim has been to support independence, develop team-working skills, promote creativity and individuality, enhance educational achievement and widen educational horizons.
 From their inception, therefore, all our programmes have been project-based.